 That is one of the biggest pain points that get in the way of successful OKR implementation with spreadsheets.
 With an OKR tool you can update your OKR progress with one click.
 The system will instantly update the status of your OKRs.
 And if you link OKRs to other levels, it will also change the progress of other OKRs.

 Also, the changes made are instantly visible to everybody else.
 With a tool like Weekdone, everybody will get a notification in their newsfeed or OKR timeline and see that somebody made progress on their goals.
 With spreadsheets, it is harder to update your goals and the changes are not as easily seen as in an automated tool.

 In addition, you will have your personal dashboard where you can see if your OKRs are on track.
 Or if they a re off track, at risk, or you have exceeded your expectations.
 The same view is available for the Company, where you can see how you have progressed as an entire company.
 Also, see the team and personal progress.
 The view has graphs, so the information can be instantly attainable.

 As mentioned in the previous point, it is great to have an overview how people are progressing with their OKRs.
 In an OKR tool, you can comment on a single Objective and an individual Key Result.
 You are able to provide feedback and offer advice to your team members.

 Moving from spreadsheets to automated OKRs

 OKRs are meant to align and engage people, but if this process is not made comfortable enough, there is a big chance that you won’t be able to reap the full benefits of OKRs.
 For a successful implementation you need to create a habit of using OKRs regularly.

-As I said, spreadsheets are great for getting started and kind of practising OKRs on your own.
+As I said, spreadsheets are great for getting started and kind of practicing OKRs on your own.
 In case you are looking to do that, we have a free OKR Google spreadsheet and Google docs template for you.